 New Bern Chamber of Commerce in partnership with the Small Business Center at Craven Community College aims to increase the success rate of small businesses in Craven County.
-Resources are offered to entrepreneurs who want to start and relocate their business in the county.
-Some of the assistance provided by the chamber include workshops, seminars, trainings and classes as well as free use of computer and internet access.
+Resources are offered to entrepreneurs who want to start and relocate their businesses in the county.
+Some of the assistance provided by the chamber include workshops, seminars, training, and classes as well as free use of computer and internet access.

 Business Link North Carolina is a free resource that is available for anyone who wants to build a small business in North Carolina.
-Business link offers one-on-one consultations through phone to help them establish their startups by giving them general support and assistance.
+Business link offers one-on-one consultations through the phone to help them establish their startups by giving them general support and assistance.

 Business North Carolina is a free business magazine that provides entrepreneurs with the latest news and information about business in the state.
 It features current issues and daily digests as well as the different industries in North Carolina.

 The Service Corps of Retired Executives (SCORE) is a non-profit organization that aims to provide assistance to entrepreneurs, especially newbies.
-The organization is composed of seasoned and skilled professional volunteers who have wide experience in business and entrepreneurship and who are willing to share their knowledge to entrepreneurs who are still starting out.
-SCORE’s team of professionals offer services such as: one-on-one business consultations, mentoring, coaching and other business assistance.
+The organization is composed of seasoned and skilled professional volunteers who have wide experience in business and entrepreneurship and who are willing to share their knowledge with entrepreneurs who are still starting out.
+SCORE’s team of professionals offer services such as one-on-one business consultations, mentoring, coaching and other business assistance.

 The Support Center is a statewide, not-for-profit organization and a community development institution that aims to provide business loans and financial management training to small and existing businesses.
 The center was launched in 1990 to create economic opportunities for entrepreneurs in North Carolina.

-NC Idea created the Groundwork Labs a two-month accelerator program that aims to assist startups to achieve their business objectives.
-The program focuses on five important components: customer discovery, customer development, business model canvas, pitch and connections.
+NC Idea created the Groundwork Labs, a two-month accelerator program that aims to assist startups to achieve their business objectives.
+The program focuses on five important components: customer discovery, customer development, business model canvas, pitch, and connections.

 The American Underground is dubbed the “startup hub of the south”.
-It provides office and coworking spaces for entrepreneurs, professionals, startups and freelancers who want to work in a private space.
+It provides office and coworking spaces for entrepreneurs, professionals, startups, and freelancers who want to work in a private space.
 American Underground is also a powerful community of like-minded people, plus a schedule of events where you can meet other professionals and create a network.

 Hygge is a coworking space that offers affordable and flexible plans for entrepreneurs who are looking for a private space to work and meet with clients.
-Professionals can get a workspace which they can call their own, a teampace and a group or community of like-minded individuals who are always ready to lend a hand when needed.
+Professionals can get a workspace that they can call their own, a teampace and a group or community of like-minded individuals who are always ready to lend a hand when needed.